ramcn/ov-chiron-0.3/README.md

-# Chiron
+# Openvino Chiron

-## A basecaller for Oxford Nanopore Technologies' sequencers
+## Mapping A basecaller for Oxford Nanopore Technologies' sequencers to OpenVino
 Using a deep learning CNN+RNN+CTC structure to establish end-to-end basecalling for the nanopore sequencer.
 Built with **TensorFlow** and python 2.7.